actoron/jadex/docs/mkdocs-ng/docs/tutorials/bdiv3/06 Using Capabilities.md

 In this simple case an alternative solution would have been making the word table accessible via public getter/setter methods.
 But the design here suggests that if more functionalities share a data structure that none of them really owns exclusively that it is better to move it to the agent level.
 </x-hint>

--   Copy both files from the last lecture and perform the following modifications.
+-   Copy both files from the last lecture.
 -   Delete the *wordtable* belief and the constructor from the capability definitions.
--   Add a native getter/setter pair, i.e. an abstract belief named *get-* and *setWordtable*.
+-   Add a native getter/setter pair, i.e. an abstract belief named *get-* and *setWordtable*:

 ```java